odoo/documentation/content/developer/howtos/rdtraining/C_data.rst

 :ref:`security rules<howto/rdtraining/N_security>`, :ref:`views<reference/views>` and
 :ref:`actions<reference/actions>`.
 Those are one kind of master data.

-On top of technical data, business data can be defined: countries, currencies, units of measure but also complete country localization (legal reports, tax definitions, chart of account), and much more...
+On top of technical data, business data can be defined, e.g. countries, currencies, units of measure, as well as complete country localization (legal reports, tax definitions, chart of account), and much more...

 Demo Data
 ---------

-Next to master data which are requirements for the modules to work properly, we also like having data for demonstration purpose setups:
+In additional to master data, which are requirements for a module to work properly, we also like having data for demonstration purposes:

-* Help the sales representatives to make their demos quickly.
+* Help the sales representatives make their demos quickly.
-* Have a set of working data for developers to test the new features and see what it looks like with something they might not have created without it.
+* Have a set of working data for developers to test new features and see how these new features look with data they might not have added themselves.
 * Test that the data is loaded correctly, without raising an error.
-* Be ready to use most of the features quickly when creating a new database.
+* Setup most of the features to be used quickly when creating a new database.

-Demo data is automatically loaded when you start the server if you didn't say explicitly you don't want it.
+Demo data is automatically loaded when you start the server if you don't explicitly say you don't want it.
 This can be done in the database manager or with the command line.

 .. code-block:: console